Cocoa farming and the sweet taste of child labor | DW | 26.11.2020

 Practically everyone loves chocolate.
-And yet, child labor remains a problem.
-For years, the chocolate industry has promised to end child labor in cocoa farming.
-But a new study shows it has actually increased.
+And yet, child labor remains a problem in cocoa farming.
+For years, the chocolate industry has promised to end the practice, but a new study shows it has actually increased.

 "The road to hell is paved with good intentions," according to a famous proverb.
 And there is indeed no lack of good intentions to eradicate child labor in cocoa farming.